 - Costs about the same or less than a single plumber visit

-- A better quality & larger head than competing models
+- Better quality & larger head than competing models

 - Operates smoothly